Boston College Law School

 American Bar Association

 Matt Kane is a member of the firm's Litigation/ADR department and works principally in the firm's Boston office.

 Matt represents a broad range of business, commercial, and individual clients in all phases of litigation in state and federal courts in Massachusetts and Rhode Island, from intake through trial and appeal.
 He has argued before the Massachusetts Supreme Judicial Court and the Massachusetts Appeals Court.
 He has frequently represented national banks in litigation concerning consumer financial services.
 Matt works closely with in-house counsel and individual clients to identify and deliver value added solutions.

-Matt was selected for inclusion in the 2011 and 2012 Massachusetts Rising Star lists published by New England Super Lawyers magazine.
+Matt has been selected for inclusion in the Massachusetts Rising Star lists published by New England Super Lawyers magazine since 2011.

 Related Professional Experience: